Dubbed Audio Style Guide - VO-Style Dubbing

 - Opening and End Credits should not be dubbed, as these are usually not localized.
 Dub studio/voice credits should be conveyed by means of a Dub Card.

-- For bilingual/multilingual shows or documentaries, there are cases in which foreign dialogue is better conveyed by means of a forced narrative file.
-In such cases, there will be specific instructions to create a forced narrative file for the foreign dialogue as opposed to covering it in the voice-over.
-E.g. “Narcos”
+- For bilingual/multilingual shows or documentaries, foreign dialogue is typically better conveyed by means of a forced narrative file.
+In such cases, a forced narrative file for the foreign dialogue will be created as opposed to covering it in the voice-over.
+E.g. “Ugly Delicious”

 - Songs should be translated and included in the FN file (not dubbed) only if plot pertinent and if the rights have been granted.
 E.g. "Gaga: Five Foot Two"